 Sizing a Dog Door

-• Measure the distance from the dog’s shoulders to the lowest point of the body — usually this is the bottom of the stomach or chest.
-Add an inch to this measurement as well.
+3. Measure the distance from the dog’s shoulders to the lowest point of the body — usually this is the bottom of the stomach or chest.
+Add 1-1/2 to 2 inches to this measurement.

-• If you’re purchasing a sliding door dog door, you’ll need to measure for the rise of the door, which is the section at the bottom that the dog will step over.
+4. If you’re purchasing a sliding door dog door, measure the rise of the door, which is the section at the bottom that the dog will step over.
 Measure the distance between your dog’s shoulders and the floor.
 Add an inch to get the correct rise.

 Tip